twiddles/jftrl/README.md

 =======
 A Java implementation of the "Follow the (Proximally) Regularized Leader"-Algorithm.

+##### References

 - Original paper at: http://goo.gl/iqIaH0
+- Loosely based on the Python implementation of: https://github.com/jeongyoonlee/Kaggler

 ##### Installation (requires Maven)